Keyboard shortcuts

 Multiple monitor usage

-• To move the overlay between monitors, tap the ShiftLeft or ShiftRight keys while the overlay is visible.
+• To move the overlay between monitors, tap the ShiftLeft or ShiftRight keys while the overlay is visible (move to next/previous monitor commands).

 • To assign different grid configs to different monitors: